-KLC encourages more Kansans to exercise leadership for positive community change by taking an active part in civic life.
+The Kansas Leadership Center (KLC) encourages more Kansans to exercise leadership for positive community change by taking an active part in civic life.
 While anyone can lead at any time, individuals serving in state or county government, city councils, education boards and other community advisory boards have a special opportunity to mobilize others and make a greater impact for the greater good of the communities we share.

 To maximize their ability to influence the civic landscape for the common good, we believe it is critical for civic officials across the state to work together and support one another, share leadership learnings and best practices.
 Elected and appoint officials across the state are invited to join quarterly Space to Talk virtual discussions about exercising leadership in the civic arena.

-Watch a video about our Leadership in Public Service series
+Leadership in Public Service Event Recap